26 February 2021

 • Learn the most from error and don’t commit twice, and also defense for future.
 Many the needs can brew new advanced tooling frameworks.
 Here comes innovation.
 Innovation is not optional.
 Enterprise needs innovation to evolve daily work, even they are small gradual improvements rather than paradigm shifts.

-• It is a feedback loop that continuously improve the system battle-tested, from new features, different live issues, various customer needs, etc. Time spent becomes value assets making the system more rubost.
+• It is a feedback loop that continuously improve the system battle-tested, from new features, different live issues, various customer needs, etc. Time spent becomes value assets making the system more robust.
 The infrastructure and tooling, for live issues investigation, are like highway.
 They are not customer features, like buildings.
 But highway determines how fast you can evolve in the feedback loop, like how fast buildings built.

 Grow.